-I required two surgeries to correct a cleft on my upper lip.
+I endured two surgeries to repair a cleft in my upper lip.
 I used to sport a mustache to cover the scar.
-Now I believe in baring it and donating to Operation Smile.
+Now, I bare it and donate to Operation Smile.

 Funny what darkness can do to a child going through a highly imaginative phase.
-Sorry Mom and Dad for keeping you up those nights.
-Thankfully, that was long ago now that I’m a fan of arthouse horror.
+But that was long ago, now I’m intrigued with arthouse horror films.
+Still imaginative, though.

 Re-enacting a scene from “The Brady Bunch” didn’t go well

-It’s the scene where Bobby and a classmate run to each other for a kiss and an embrace.
+It’s the scene where Bobby and a classmate run to each other for a kiss and embrace.
 My scene partner literally ran into me.
-A doctor treated my wound with 6 stitches.
+The gash required 6 stitches.

-The celebrity I closely resemble is . . .
+The celebrity I closely resembled was . . .

-LeVar Burton.
-The kids called me Kunte Kinte when “Roots” premiered in 1977.
-I follow his podcast, LeVar Burton Reads.
+LeVar Burton, or so they said.
+The kids called me Kunta Kinte when “Roots” premiered in 1977.
+These days, I follow his podcast, LeVar Burton Reads.

 My stint in community theater